Thewbi/tiger/chap5/README.md

 S_table tenv = S_empty();
 ```

 to prevent errors from happening.
+The important part is to call S_empty() so that the end pointers of linked
+lists are set to NULL correctly. venv is the environment for variables and functions. tenv is the environments for types.

 To output the tables, the function TAB_dump() from table.h/c is used.
 The function pointer points to a
 user defined function that performs the output.
-One sceleton could be:
+One skeleton could be:

 ```
 /**